csfeeser/Python/challenges/API CHALLENGE- ISS.md

     Lat: 37.1268
     ```

-    ### SUPER BONUS
+#### Part 3: SUPER BONUS!

-0. This API also returns the timestamp of when the response was generated in [Epoch time (click here to see how Epoch time works!)](https://www.epochconverter.com/).
+- This API also returns the timestamp of when the response was generated in [Epoch time (click here to see how Epoch time works!)](https://www.epochconverter.com/).
 Return this value, but make it human readable so your output looks like so:

     ```
     CURRENT LOCATION OF THE ISS: